who0liebo0lie/ArticleTraffic/README.md

 # 🧠 Article Pattern Detection using NLP & Deep Learning

 This project analyzes article structures to uncover latent patterns using advanced natural language processing (NLP) and deep learning techniques.
 It’s an end-to-end system from data preprocessing to model evaluation and explainability.
 Goal would be to identify the types of articles readers found the most userful/interesting in order to produce more in the general theme.
+Site used was [Life Stories](https://wol.jw.org/en/wol/d/r1/lp-e/1200273453) which contained Life Stories.
+Testing "popular" articles by randomize making to assume every 1/4 article is popular.

 ---